This U.S. town sees as many as a dozen blizzards each year. It’s also a desert.

 Blizzards aren’t necessarily the same as winter storms, despite their colloquial interchangeability.

 A winter storm warning is issued when snow or mixed precipitation accumulates to a certain threshold.
-In parts of the Northeast, for example, the threshold is six or more inches in a 12-hour period, or eight inches in a 24-hour window.
-In south Florida, 0.5 inches of snow would trigger the issuance of warnings.
+In parts of the Northeast, for example, the threshold is 6 or more inches in a 12-hour period, or 8 inches in a 24-hour window.
+In South Florida, 0.5 inches of snow would trigger warnings.

-Blizzard warnings involve snow, but the snow doesn’t have to be falling — there just has to be enough “blowing or drifting snow” to limit visibilities to a quarter mile or below for three consecutive hours.
+Blizzard warnings involve snow, but the snow doesn’t have to be falling — there just has to be enough “blowing or drifting snow” to limit visibility to a quarter-mile or below for three consecutive hours.
 That comes with sustained winds or frequent gusts over 35 mph.

 As such, “ground blizzards” are enough to prompt warnings, representing occasions when strong winds loft snow that’s already on the ground.
 It can happen under clear blue skies if the snow is light and powdery enough and winds remain gusty.